dgerabagi/data-curation-environment/prompt.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 017: FTV Flashing on Save

+-   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
+-   **Cycles Observed:** C1, C4
+-   **Symptom:** The entire Data Curation file tree view (FTV) flashes or reloads whenever the user stops typing in one of the Parallel Co-Pilot Panel's text areas.
+-   **Root Cause Analysis (RCA):** The PCPP automatically saves its state to `dce_history.json` (located in the `.vscode` directory) after a brief period of inactivity.
+The backend `FileSystemWatcher` was configured to monitor the entire workspace for changes to trigger a refresh of the FTV.
+It was incorrectly reacting to the legitimate writes to the history file, treating it as a workspace change that required a full UI refresh.
+This created a distracting and unnecessary UI flash.
+-   **Codified Solution & Best Practice:** The solution is to make the file watcher more specific about what it ignores.
+The `.vscode` directory, which is intended for editor-specific metadata and should not be considered part of the user's source code context, must be added to the watcher's exclusion list.
+This prevents the watcher from reacting to internal state changes of the extension itself.

+---